curityio/idsvr-customization-recipes/README.md

 ## Example Customizations

-Some example customizations are provided, in the below link.\
+Some example customizations are provided, in the below link, each of which has its own README file:
-Each link is a folder and you can inspect resources to understand the changes.

 | Example | Description |
 | ------- | ----------- |